risavkarna/blog/ck8lrxnlx011b79s17rbswwtq.md

 # Next on 'Types of Types'

-To keep the posts from going beyond optimal sizes, we will explore the next levels of understanding and defininh types in their own posts.
-Here's a sneak peek for each level.
+To keep the posts from going beyond optimal lengths, we will explore each of the next 'levels' of understanding and defining types in their own posts.
+Here's a sneak peek.

 ## 2. Function weds Data: Domain and Co-domain Spaces